ARTiwary/ARTiwary/README.md

   - 🏏 Cricket — Bowling All-Rounder (clean action, good line)
   - ✏️  Sketching — stress reset + creative outlet
   - 🤝 Brainstorming with teams until 2am

 mindset:
   - "Systems thinking > firefighting"
-  - "Build it, ship it, improve it"
+  - "Build it.
+Ship it.
+Improve it."
   - "Every bug is just a feature not yet understood"
+  - "$0 infra bills are an engineering achievement"
 ```

 ---